1996ArticlesBreak/Flow 1

 Music changes minds.
 A kind of inverse of the propagandist model is sensed, a kind of flourishing of multiples, a subversion of electricity, a detuning of current, a libidinal presence.
 In each direction variegated elements loose themselves in each other – packs of sounds meet packs of listeners, listeners make tracks and packs compose themselves around sound waves that merge with brain waves that flow while the speaker cone breathes.

-The idea of multiple selves is not so far fetched.
+The idea of multiple selves is not so far-fetched.
 Each of us pass through several groups of friends, several circumstances.
 We carry out activities that demand differing approaches and accentuations.
 If we’re unlucky we have to negotiate a workplace.
-In former times it could have been offered that we were our “self” in only one of these instances.
-There was an “authentic” zone and others in which we were alienated from our “true self”.
+In former times it could have been offered that we were our ‘self’ in only one of these instances.
+There was an ‘authentic’ zone and others in which we were alienated from our ‘true self.’
 Without getting sidetracked by a discussion of alienation, we can see that this traditional approach is very limiting and acts to deny the versatility and flexibility of people.
-It almost punishes people for having this sense of opening possibility and potential, for having a practical know-how, a self-confident energy.
-The multiple selves create conceptual space and enhance the amount of possible linkages between subjectivities.
-So when D&G speak of schizzy-effects they are not 100 miles from Vaneigem when he talks of a reflex of identity through which people strengthen the wealth of their individual possibilities in the unity of federated subjectivities (for D&G this unity is heterogeneous).
-Seeing a part of yourself in a part offered up by another, not in order to have your ego boosted, but in order to melt the ego-ice, increase curiosity, and enable the possible stimulus of experiences to circulate.
+It almost punishes people for having this sense of open-ended possibility and potential, for having a practical know-how, a self-confident energy.
+The multiple selves create conceptual space and enhance a plethora of possible linkages between subjectivities.
+So, when D&G speak of schizzy-effects they are not a hundred miles from Vaneigem when he talks of a reflex of identity through which people strengthen the wealth of their individual possibilities in the unity of federated subjectivities (for D&G this unity is heterogeneous.)
+Seeing a part of yourself in a part offered up by another, not in order to have your ego boosted, but in order to melt the ego-ice, increase curiosity, and enable the possible stimulus of (social) experiences to circulate.
 An awareness of having several selves can mean that there are more possibilities, more chances of becoming, which decreases the likelihood of identity becoming hardened, inflexible and incapable of allowing inputs.
-Eoucault’s ‘death of the subject’ should be read in this light, not as the ‘death of the human’ but as an expression of the various forms subjectivity can take: in each case one plays, one establishes a different type of relationship to oneself.
+Foucault’s ‘death of the subject’ should be read in this light, not as the ‘death of the human’ but as an expression of the various forms subjectivity can take: in each case one plays, one establishes a different type of relationship to oneself.
 By the time D&G come to write Thousand Plateaus the schizzy-effect has mutated into the notion of becoming…You change all the time.
-Psycho-social nomadism is a practice of movement, of being incessantly displaced…for without movement we can go nowhere, we are unable to conceive of anything outside reified finality.
+Psycho-social nomadism is a practice of movement, of being incessantly displaced…for without movement we can go nowhere, we are unable to conceive of anything outside of the capitalist treadmill of reified finality.

 BELIEF IS THE ENEMY